bbauska/LFS170x/readme.md

   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>

+Swiss Exchange, <a href="https://tokenist.com/swiss-exchange-six-to-incorporate-blockchain-and-launch-sto/">
-Swiss Exchange, [SIX](https://tokenist.com/swiss-exchange-six-to-incorporate-blockchain-and-launch-sto/) has a solution that solves the issue in the trade markets of long settlement times.
+SIX</a> has a solution that solves the issue in the trade markets of long settlement times.
 The new blockchain platform runs parallel to the existing SIX platform, which involves three steps to complete a trade, often over several days.
 Two of those steps vanish in a blockchain distributed ledger, meaning a transaction can be completed in fractions of a second.
 Trade finance is showing promise for blockchain solutions in letter of credits by making available financial mechanisms previously excluded for most people.
-In a paper from [Andrea Frosinini](https://www.tradefinanceglobal.com/posts/author/andrea-frosinini/), ["Reshaping Trade Finance: Towards a “New” Letter of Credit"](https://wiki.hyperledger.org/display/TFSIG/Reshaping+Trade+Finance.+Towards+a+new+Letter+of+Credit?preview=/29035705/29035706/Reshaping%20Trade%20Finance%20(towards%20a%20new%20Letter%20of%20Credit).pdf), he supplied trade finance paired with blockchain that provides delivery and payment assurance to buyers and sellers, reducing operation and transactional cost and opening up market opportunities.
+In a paper from <a href="https://www.tradefinanceglobal.com/posts/author/andrea-frosinini/">
+Andrea Frosinini</a>, <a href="https://wiki.hyperledger.org/display/TFSIG/Reshaping+Trade+Finance.+Towards+a+new+Letter+of+Credit?preview=/29035705/29035706/Reshaping%20Trade%20Finance%20(towards%20a%20new%20Letter%20of%20Credit).pdf">"Reshaping Trade Finance: Towards a “New” Letter of Credit"</a>, he supplied trade finance paired with blockchain that provides delivery and payment assurance to buyers and sellers, reducing operation and transactional cost and opening up market opportunities.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 105. voltron logo ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->